chandanbose/chandanbose/README.md

 ### Hi there 👋
-I am [Chandan Bose](https://www.chandanbose.com).
-I am currently a Postdoctoral Research Associate in the [Fluid-Structure Interactions and Experimental Aerodynamics Laboratory](http://www.ltas-aea.ulg.ac.be//cms/), Dept.of Aerospace and Mechanical Engineering, University of Liège, Belgium.
-I closely collaborate with the [Multi-physics and Turbulent Flow Computation research group](https://www.mtfc.uliege.be/cms/c_3978232/en/multiphysics-and-turbulent-flow-computation-research-group-portal) here.
-I have obtained M.S. and Ph.D. from the Dept. of Applied Mechanics, IIT Madras, India.
-I worked at the [Uncertainty Laboratoty](https://home.iitm.ac.in/sayan/page3.html) and the [Biomimetics and Dynamics Laboratory](https://home.iitm.ac.in/sunetra/page4.html) there.
-I am passionately interested in fluid dynamics problems of different tastes especially with a flavour of nonlinear dynamics.
-My current research focus is on understanding low speed unsteady aerodynamics/ hydrodynamics and nonlinear fluid-structure interaction behaviour of bio-inspired propulsion.
+Chandan is presently a senior Post-Doctoral Research Associate at the Vortex Interaction Laboratory (VOILAb) within the Institute for Energy Systems, School of Engineering, The University of Edinburgh.
+Previously, he was a Wallonie Bruxelles International Excellence Post-Doctoral Fellow at the Fluid-Structure Interactions and Experimental Aerodynamics Laboratory and the Multi-physics and Turbulent Flow Computation Laboratory, Dept. of Aerospace and Mechanical Engineering, University of Liège, Belgium.
+He has obtained his M.S. and Ph.D. degrees from the Dept. of Applied Mechanics, IIT Madras, India, where he worked at the Uncertainty Laboratory and the Biomimetics Laboratory.
+He is passionately interested in fluid dynamics problems of different tastes, especially with flavours of turbulence and nonlinear dynamics.
+He aims to investigate a variety of complex multiphysics problems involving coupled nonlinear interactions, among which fluid-structure interaction and turbulence are his primary research focus.

-My broad areas of interest are:
+His broad areas of interest are:

 - Fluid-Structure Interactions
 - Biological Fluid Dynamics.